From fire and ash to caps, gowns: Graduation in burned town

 It ended with him living in an apartment with his older brother and two roommates, working at a tanning salon and learning how to be an adult without his parents.

-In between, a monstrous wildfire consumed his home and destroyed the town of Paradise, leaving most of a city homeless and scattering its close-knit people throughout the region with little time to say goodbye.
+In between, a monstrous wildfire consumed his home and destroyed the town of Paradise, leaving most residents homeless and scattering its close-knit people throughout the region with little time to say goodbye.
 Newsom’s parents moved to the San Francisco Bay Area with his two younger siblings to start a new life.

 Newsom stayed because of Paradise High School.

-Note: This story has been corrected to show the school had 17 athletic teams.